-Department Director: Paul Andrus, Community Development Department Work plan developed in collaboration with Department Director?(Y/N?)
+Department Director:Paul Andrus, Community Development DepartmentWork plan developed in collaboration with Department Director?(Y/N?)
+YStaff Liaison and Administrative Support Provided By: Sobia Sayeda and Anita BarelaCouncil Liaison: Denise DerkacsReviewed by Council Liaison?
 Y

-Staff Liaison and Administrative Support Provided By: Barbara Lai

-Council Liaison: Denise Derkacs Reviewed by Council Liaison?
-Y

 - 1.0 Provide a brief Summary of your Board or Commission's activities over the past twelve months.
 Please describe your Board or Commission's accomplishments and identify constraints.
 List any "lessons learned" and identify the greatest challenges faced by the Board or Commission. - Strengthened partnerships with County and non-profit organizations to accomplish Council goals. - Collaborated with the Historical Society on Fuller Lodge interpretation projects.
 Liz Martinez, Executive Director, regularly attends the HPAB meetings.
 Member Murillo attends the Historical Society meetings.
 Currently, the Historical Society is working on the interpretation of the hotel room in the Lodge. - Increased the number of partnerships with organizations promoting historic preservation.
 Vice Chair Creel coordinates projects with the Bradbury Museum, the Lab, Manhattan National Park and the National Park Service, and the Tourism Implementation Task Force.
 He is currently participating with the Park Service on a virtual tour program. - Member Bartlit attends the Art in Public Places Board meetings to offer the historic preservation perspective.
+The rugs in Fuller Lodge were cleaned through the contracted vendor.
+The Arts in Public Places Board recommends the rugs be cleaned every five years. - The Post Office, Historical Society, and County staff resolved mail delivery issues to Fuller Lodge offices. - Two HPAB members attended the Open House this fall at the historic cabins at the stables on North Mesa. - The United Church of Los Alamos was designated a Historic Landmark.
+The HBAP reviewed and approved the application to be submitted to P&Z and Council thereafter.
+The staff and volunteers attended the Farmers' Market over the summer to show posters demonstrating how the church's historic building should be preserved.
+The request was approved by Planning and Zoning and subsequently Council in October 2021.
+The building is now designated as a Historic Landmark within the County of Los Alamos. - Phase I of the Urban Trail was presented to the Board by Los Alamos County Public Works staff to discuss the impact the trail will have as it crosses through the Historic District. - The WAC Building preliminary design discussion and public input was presented to the Board by Los Alamos County Public Works staff.
+Public Works will return to HPAB as they move forward with the project.

-There is now a schedule to clean the rugs in Fuller Lodge every five years. - The Post Office, Historical Society, and County staff resolved mail delivery issues to Fuller Lodge offices. - 2.0 Describe the future work plans for this Board or Commission using the following items and showing the relationship to those items: (Please remember that Council approval of this work plan does not constitute official Council approval of proposed projects, assignments, or anticipated recommendations included in this work plan that have budget implications.) - 2.1 List any special projects or assignments given to this Board or Commission by Council or the Department Director: - Continue to have a representative support on the Tourism Implementation Task Force, Art in Public Places Board, National Park Service, Laboratory, and Bradbury Museum. - Continue to support the implementation of the Fuller Lodge Interpretive Plan.
-Assist in planning, fabricating, and installing interpretive features. - 2.2 List the guiding documents/plans (with approval or revision dates listed) used by this Board or Commission. - The County Boards and Commissions Ordinance. - Historic Preservation Ordinance. - Historic Preservation Advisory Board Ordinance.
+2.0 Describe the future work plans for this Board or Commission using the following items and showing the relationship to those items: (Please remember that Council approval of this work plan does not constitute official Council approval of proposed projects, assignments, or anticipated recommendations included in this work plan that have budget implications.)

+2.1 List any special projects or assignments given to this Board or Commission by Council or the Department Director:

+- After the HPAB meetings are resumed in the Municipal Building, the meetings will continue to be held via Zoom to increase public participation and communication. - Continue to have a representative support on the Tourism Implementation Task Force, Art in Public Places Board, National Park Service, Laboratory, and Bradbury Museum. - Continue to support the implementation of the Fuller Lodge Interpretive Plan.
+Assist in planning, fabricating, and installing interpretive features.

+2.2 List the guiding documents/plans (with approval or revision dates listed) used by this Board or Commission.

+- The County Boards and Commissions Ordinance. - Historic Preservation Ordinance. - Historic Preservation Advisory Board Ordinance.